Support and Donate

 Berni has completed the 2 year Portraiture Diploma and the Sculpture Diploma.
 In her short time at Heatherley’s she has already won prestigious prizes, including 2015 – Winsor & Newton Young Artist Award, First Prize; 2015 – Phillys Roberts Award ROI; 2016 – Lynn Painter-Stainers Prize Young Artist Award; 2017 Prince of Wales Prize for Portrait Drawing, Royal Society of Portrait Painters, and sold several works through the Mall Galleries and privately.

-Feeling inspired by Bernadett’s words?
-If you want to be part of the story of how our Bursary Fund enables students like Bernadett to access our courses, please consider making a donation towards our Bursary Fund.
+Feeling inspired by Bernadett’s story?
+If you want to help talented students like her, please support our Bursary Fund.

 Trusts and Foundations